TOSSI-Foundation/oai-nwdaf-ts/README.md

   right response differs.
 Separating them needs a capacity model, which does not exist here.
 * **RATE steering is one-way.** It is a ratchet, not a control loop.
-* **Downlink throughput is capped by the UE simulator** — a few Mbit/s, against roughly 270 Mbit/s uplink.
+* **Downlink throughput is capped by the UE simulator**, at a few Mbit/s against roughly 270 Mbit/s uplink.
 Do not build a downlink metric on it.
 * **The data-network return path is a lab mechanism.** `nwdaf_dn_route_sync.py` substitutes for routing that a real deployment would handle with a routing protocol.
   It is not part of 3GPP traffic steering.